2. About1.jpg

 Inhale.

 I received my earliest musical training at home—my family sang together constantly—and at the Hartt School of Music in violin and voice.
-My love of music led me to study at the University of North Carolina, Chapel Hill; Salzburg Mozarteum; Vienna Hochschule für Musik; Stanford University; and attain a doctorate in choral conducting from Indiana University.
-I also studied as an orchestral conducting fellow at the Aspen Music Festival.
-My voice teachers have included Jane Randolph and Marilyn Taylor.
-My music conducting/directing mentors included Thomas Binkley, Jan Harrington, Gustav Meier, Robert Porco, and Paul Vermel.
+My passion for music led me to study at the University of North Carolina, Chapel Hill; Salzburg Mozarteum; Vienna Hochschule für Musik; Stanford University; and to attain a doctorate in choral conducting from Indiana University.
+I also studied orchestral conducting at the Aspen Music Festival.
+I call upon my training as both a singer and instrumentalist, both choral and orchestral conductor, a sensitivity to languages and cultures, and (in the last decade) my experience as an actor onstage and in film.
+I believe each of these helps bring music to life in performance.

 Exhale.